-We have Sales Amount Bin on Columns shelf, Sum of Sales Amount measure on Rows Shelf and table calculation (Percent of Total) on Sales Amount
+We have the Sales Amount Bin on the Columns shelf, the Sum of Sales Amount measure on the Rows Shelf, and table calculation (Percent of Total) on the Sales Amount.

 Cumulative Histogram in Tableau example

-To create a Tableau cumulative histogram, Drag and Drop the Sales Amount from Measures Region to Rows Shelf.
-Since it is a Measure value, the Sales Amount will aggregate to default Sum.
+To create a Tableau cumulative histogram, Drag and Drop the Sales Amount from the Measures Region to the Rows Shelf.
+Since it is a Measure value, the Sales Amount will aggregate to the default Sum.

-Cumulative Histogram in Tableau is all about the cumulative frequency of a Histogram, Which is nothing but calculating Running Total.
-To calculate the running total, please click on the down arrow beside the Sales Amount measure to calculate the running total.
-Next, select the Quick table Calculation option and then select the Running Total
+Please click on the down arrow beside the Sales Amount measure to calculate the running total.
+Next, select the Quick Table Calculation option and then select the Running Total

-Now, our data will arrange by the Running total, but we intend to display Tableau Cumulative Histogram and Normal Histogram in One Chart using the Dual Axes concept.
-Here, our Normal Histogram is showing Percentage of Total, but our Cumulative Histogram is displaying Running total.
+Now, our data will arrange by the Running total.
+But we intend to display Tableau Cumulative Histogram and Normal Histogram in One Chart using the Dual Axes concept.
+Here, our Normal Histogram shows the Percentage of the Total, but our Cumulative Histogram displays the Running total.
 To combine them,

 - we have to change the Table Calculation of either of them or

 - You can add a secondary calculation.

-To create a Dual Axes Report, please select the Total Running Sum of Sales Amount Axis.
+To create a Dual Axes Report, select the Total Running Sum of Sales Amount Axis.
 And right-click on it will open the context menu.
-From that, select the Dual Axis option
+From that, select the Dual Axis option.

 Once you choose the Dual Axis option following screenshot will be displayed.
-From the below screenshot you can observe that We have Sales Amount Bin of range 500 on Horizontal Axis and Total Sales Amount, Total Running Sum of Sales Amount in Vertical Axis (which are acting as Dual Axis)
+From the below Tableau cumulative histogram screenshot, you can observe that We have a Sales Amount Bin in the range of 500 on the Horizontal Axis and Total Sales Amount, the Total Running Sum of the Sales Amount on the Vertical Axis (which are acting as Dual Axis).

 From the above screenshot, you can observe that the Tableau Cumulative Histogram looks perfect.
-But The Maximum Axis values of Total Sales Amount is 55% whereas Total Running Sum of Sales Amount is 100%.
-To make the same, we have to use the Synchronization of the Axis concept.
+But The Maximum Axis value of the Total Sales Amount is 55%, whereas the Total Running Sum of the Sales Amount is 100%.
+To do the same, we have to use the Synchronization of the Axis concept.